 Provides that if a law enforcement officer, governmental body, or postsecondary educational institution is made a party to a civil suit and the attorney general determines that the suit has arisen out of certain immigration matters, the attorney general may defend the law enforcement officer, the governmental body, or the postsecondary educational institution if representation is requested.
 Provides that the prohibition on governmental bodies or postsecondary educational institutions limiting or restricting the enforcement of federal immigration law applies regardless of whether the enforcement is carried out by a federal, state, or local law enforcement agency.
-Allows the governor to withhold grants or state funding to a governmental body for a period not to exceed one year if the governmental body is found to have violated certain requirements concerning an immigration detainer.
+Removes the mens rea standard in the statute concerning governmental bodies or postsecondary institutions violating the citizenship and immigration status information and enforcement of federal laws chapter.
+Provides, with certain exceptions, that if the attorney general determines that probable cause exists that a governmental entity has not complied with an immigration detention request, the attorney general may bring a court action to: (1) enjoin an act or practice constituting a violation of an immigration detention request; (2) impose a civil penalty for noncompliance with an immigration detention request; and (3) and obtain other such relief as is necessary.
 Provides that a governmental body that has the custody of an individual who is the subject of an immigration detainer request shall: (1) provide the judge authorized to grant or deny the individual's release on bail notice that the individual is subject to an immigration detainer request; (2) record in the individual's case file that the individual is subject to an immigration detainer request; (3) comply with the immigration detainer request; and (4) inform the individual that the individual is being held pursuant to an immigration detainer request.
+Provides immunity to a governmental body or an employee of a governmental body for any action taken concerning an immigration detainer request.
 Requires a judge who receives notice that an individual is subject to an immigration detainer request to ensure that the notice of the immigration detainer request is recorded in the court's record.
-Requires the department of correction to adopt minimum standards for county jails to ensure proper cooperation between a jail and the United States Immigration and Customs Enforcement, including enforcement of statutory requirements concerning an immigration detainer and allows for an affirmative defense if an officer has completed a training on the standards.
+Provides that the department of correction shall, in consultation with the attorney general, identify options for training concerning minimum standards for county jails.
+Provides that before bringing an action against a county jail for certain violations, the attorney general shall consult with the department of correction concerning the most recent inspection report and provide the county jail with notice of the attorney general's probable cause determination.
+Provides that compliance with certain standards and the results of an inspection do not preclude the attorney general from bringing an action under IC 5-2-18.2.
 Requires the office of the secretary to submit a report to the legislative council concerning certain immigration matters.
-Prohibits an employer from recklessly or intentionally hiring or employing an unauthorized alien.
+Provides that each hospital shall, not more than one hundred twenty (120) days after the end of each calendar quarter, file with the state department beginning January 1, 2027, in cases where Medicaid is the patient's payor, the form of identification, if any, used by the patient when the patient was admitted.
+Specifies that it is unlawful for an employer to knowingly or intentionally recruit, hire, or employ an unauthorized alien in Indiana.
+Allows the attorney general to bring an enforcement action against an employer if the attorney general determines that probable cause exists that the employer has violated certain recruitment and hiring restrictions concerning an unauthorized alien.
+Prohibits an employer from discharging or discriminating against an employee because the employee communicated or cooperated with the attorney general concerning compliance with certain recruitment or hiring practices and allows the employee to file a complaint with the commissioner of labor.
 Provides that indecent nuisance means a place in which human trafficking is conducted and is not limited to a public place.
-Provides that if the attorney general, an agency, or a law enforcement agency determines that probable cause exists that an employer has hired or employed an unauthorized alien the agency, attorney general, or law enforcement agency shall provide notice to the United States Department of Homeland Security and the commissioner of labor.
-Provides that a governmental entity that employs a prosecuting official is entitled to investigative costs and costs in an indecent nuisance action.
+Provides that a governmental entity that employs a prosecuting official is entitled to investigative costs, court costs, and reasonable attorney's fees incurred in an indecent nuisance action if the existence of an indecent nuisance is admitted or established in the action.
+Makes technical changes.

 Senate Bill (S): 4-6-2-1.5, 5-2-18.2-4, 5-2-18.2-6, 11-12-4-1, 22-8-1.1-1